Greece to vaccinate teenagers once experts give go-ahead | Health

 - Greece

+Athens earlier this week offered those aged 18-25 cash in exchange for getting a shot.
+Papaevangelou said they were now considering advising the government to target youngsters aged 15 to 17.

+"June has been an exceptional month.
+Cases dropped by 75%," she said at a briefing.
+But the drop had halted lately, probably due to the Delta variant or a loosening of health rules.
+Greece has reported 423,185 cases and 12,710 related deaths since the start of the pandemic.

-Greece relies on tourism for a fifth of its economy and has reported a total of 422,456 cases and 12,706 related deaths since the start of the pandemic.
-It is keen to welcome more tourists this year to save another summer lost to the pandemic.
-Tourists with a negative COVID test or a vaccination certificate can travel to the country without the need to quarantine.
+But it relies on tourism for a fifth of its economy and is keen to welcome tourists to save the summer season.
+Tourists with a negative COVID test or a vaccination certificate can travel to Greece without the need to quarantine.

-Industry officials have said that the average occupancy rate at hotels across the country is 35% to 45% but bookings have frozen and how the summer holiday season progresses will depend much on whether Britain will decide to allow its citizens to come without the need to isolate on their return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)